-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness are simultaneously building oral proficiency, writing skills, and content knowledge.
-The Learning & Teaching Division also provides English Learner students (with a home language other than English) with interpretation and translation services that can allow communication and interaction with educators.
-These actions also increase the district's ability to target English Learners by implementing the best research based instructional supports and monitoring system to increase reclassification rates.
-This action was determined by its effectiveness evidenced in the 2022 and 2023 reclassification rates which indicated OMSD's rate was higher than the county averages.
-The effectiveness of this action can be measured by reclassification rates reported via Data Quest and increased performance in the California School Dashboard, English Learner Performance Indicator.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness CAASPP Long Term English Learner data results show that in 2022, 1126 students were Long-Term English Learners (LTELs) and increased to 1177 LTELs in 2023.
+According to research done through Rice University (chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://files.eric.ed.gov/fulltext/ED623239.pdf) on LTEL's, LTELs are at risk for negative academic progress and at higher risk for dropping out of high school.
+These data points demonstrate the need to provide our LTELs with differentiated supports and strategies designed to accelerate learning and support in earlier reclassification so that they can have academic success in high school and beyond.
+Educational partners identified needs specific to English Learners around academic support, training, and professional development geared towards English Learners that would encompass all ELs, including LTELs.
+Scope: Limited to Unduplicated Student Group(s) academic performance by targeting their academic and linguistic needs.
+This limited action is designed to provide our instructional staff with added strategies and skills for language learning to accelerate learning for our LTELs by implementing the best research based instructional strategies that can effectively increase reclassification rates.
 4.6 Action: Multilingual Communication Need: During the 2022-2023 school year, the district's reclassification rate for English Learners per Dataquest was 15% and 2% higher than the county average.
-This data point demonstrates the need to provide our English learner families access to quality interpretation and translation services for language access.
-Educational partners highlighted the need for schools to communicate to be informed about students' academic and learning needs.
-The Learning & Teaching Division provides English learner students (with a home language other than English) with interpretation and translation services that can allow communication and interaction with educators.
-This action increase the district's ability to communicate and work collaboratively with families that may speak another language (other than English).
+This data point demonstrates the need to provide our English learner families access to quality The Learning & Teaching Division provides English learner students (with a home language other than English) with interpretation and translation services that can allow communication and interaction with educators.
+This action increases the district's ability to communicate and work collaboratively with families that may speak another language (other than English).
 This action is designed to support families with the ability to communicate the academic needs of English learner children.
-Providing services to our families ensures equal access to their children's education and helps improve understanding and engagement.
-M4.2 Scope: This action was determined by effectiveness evidenced in the district's reclassification rate for
+Providing services to our families This action will be measured by the metrics identified in the action description.
+We will also seek feedback from students, parents, and staff about communication provided in their primary language.

-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Limited to Unduplicated Student Group(s) English Learners that show OMSD at 15% reclassification, 2% higher than the county average (per Dataquest).
-The effectiveness of this action can be measured by reclassification rates reported via Dataquest.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness interpretation and translation services for language access.
+Educational partners highlighted the need schools to communicate to be informed abstudents' academic and learning needs.
+Scope: Limited to Unduplicated Student Group(s out